Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     :ref:`Setup the development environment <setup-env>`
     will guide you through these setup steps.
-    If you haven't completed any of the above steps, you can continue with :ref:`part 3 <wCCD-front-end-set-up>` of this tutorial.
+    If you haven't completed any of the above steps, you can continue with :ref:`part 3 <wCCD-frontend-set-up>` of this tutorial.
 However, it is recommended to complete every part of this tutorial in the given order.
     You need an up-to-date ``concordium-client`` version because the wCCD smart contract uses the newest ``schema_V3``.